 Gopal: Your Instagram is extremely well curated.

 It was a conscious decision to keep sharing all my work online.
 I really believe in staying true to your story and roots.
 We couldn't afford toys growing up.
 My parents would take us to the thrift store, and we would buy books for a dollar each.
 Those books ended up giving me so much.
 When you’re in a place of power, do you wanna share your work for free?
 It was a conscious decision to print paperback before hardcover, so that a 14-year-old girl—that was me—could buy it.
-Poetry and literature, in the West, weren’t made for 14-year-old women of color.
+Poetry and literature, in the West, weren’t made for 14-year-old women of colour.
 They were made for rich white men.
 That’s why hardcover was released first, so that the white men could enjoy it, and once they were done, they would release a cheaper paperback version for everybody else.

 Gopal: Did releasing your poems online early on prep you to deal with criticism?
 How do you deal with criticism?
 People are coming for your neck.

 I have been hearing them blabbing around for the last five, six years.
-Once you realize its not about you, it’s fine.
+Once you realise its not about you, it’s fine.
 It comes with success.
 When milk and honey was sandwiched between Stephen King and John Green, that was an issue for so many people.
 The fact that it’s a brown person.
 Or a young woman.
 And you have people in the industry who have been writing for decades.
 I don’t focus any time on figuring out “why”.

 "Me using a couple of words that the other person also uses, doesn’t equal plagiarism."

 Shah: There’s this idea that your poetry is a more democratic format, but that sometimes has its own baggage—the whole plagiarism thing, for example.
-A woman of color, Nayyirah Waheed, accused you of plagiarism.
+A woman of colour, Nayyirah Waheed, accused you of plagiarism.
 How did you deal with all of that?

 It’s hard.
 Especially because you know you both come from communities that deal with a lot.
 And the reason that both of you are writing is because you're trying to overcome that pain.
 It’s really sad that someone got so hurt.
 All those things are so real, and that’s what makes it so complicated.